 Deliveroo to boost government efforts to tackle variants of concern

-Deliveroo set to support NHS Test and Trace to raise awareness of testing response for variants of concern

-- Takeaway app will notify customers if surge testing is happening in their postcode area
+Takeaway service will notify customers if surge testing is happening in their area.

-From today Deliveroo will notify customers through their app and website to let them know if surge testing is happening in their area, as part of efforts to strengthen the decisive action already taken by the government to tackle rising cases of variants of concern across the country.
+From today, takeaway service Deliveroo will use its app and website to tell customers if surge testing is happening in their area, strengthening the decisive action already taken by the government to tackle rising cases of variants of concern across the country.

-This new tool means that when customers are using the Deliveroo app, notifications will be visible targeted in areas where the new COVID-19 variant is known to be spreading fastest.
-These are areas where surge testing is being offered by the local authority, including areas of where additional support packages are in place, including for testing, tracing and self-isolation.
+This new tool means that notifications will be visible to customers using the Deliveroo app in areas where the new COVID-19 variant is known to be spreading fastest.
+This will include areas where surge testing is being offered by the local authority, including areas where additional support packages are in place, including for testing, tracing and self-isolation.

 Messages will be displayed to customers after the checkout stage of placing their order on the app, and they will be advised to visit their local authority’s website to find out more information on where surge testing is being offered in the area.
 The Deliveroo app banner will also link to the government’s website with more information on how people can get tested.

-In addition to surge testing, the government is providing additional support packages to stop the spread of the Delta variant which includes surge testing, tracing, isolation support and maximising vaccine uptake.
+In addition to surge testing, the government is providing further support packages to stop the spread of the Delta variant which includes tracing, isolation support and maximising vaccine uptake.
 This has been rapidly deployed across areas including Greater Manchester, Lancashire and Cheshire.

 Health and Social Care Secretary Matt Hancock said: